MigueelS/sensinginmotion/README.md

 Environmental awareness is a big topic these days and more and more DIY projects involving environmental sensing are appearing.

-"Sensing In Motion" is a project with the goal of creating an environmental sensing structure/station that reads several parameters, as well as its GPS location, and sends them to a remote server.
+"Sensing In Motion" is a project developed at CISTER-IPP with the goal of creating an environmental sensing structure/station that reads several parameters, as well as its GPS location, and sends them to a remote server.
 This station can also be plugged on any vehicle (during the course of this project we chose a quadcopter).